NeelBhatt/Docs-1/aspnet/aspnetcore/migration/mvc.md

 ---
 uid: migration/mvc
 ---
+>[!WARNING]
-Warning: This page documents version 1.0.0-rc2 and has not yet been updated for version 1.0.0
+> This page documents version 1.0.0-rc2 and has not yet been updated for version 1.0.0

 # Migrating From ASP.NET MVC to ASP.NET Core MVC